Alias the Deacon (1927 film)

-Alias the Deacon is a 1927 American silent drama film directed by Edward Sloman and starring Jean Hersholt, June Marlowe and Ralph Graves.
+Alias the Deacon is a 1927 American silent drama film directed by Edward Sloman and starring Jean Hersholt, June Marlowe, and Ralph Graves.
 It was produced and released by Universal Pictures.
 Based on a stage play of the same name, it was directed by Edward Sloman and is preserved at the Library of Congress Packard Campus for Audio-Visual Conservation.
-It was remade as a sound film Alias the Deacon in 1940.
+It was remade as the sound film Alias the Deacon in 1940.